peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     {"error":"invalid_request","error_description":"a directory cannot be deleted"}

 ## Public Files
-There is a "special" `public` directory in the *userRoot* indicating that all files under this directory are public.
+There is a "special" `public` directory in the *storageRoot* indicating that all files under this directory are public.
 This means the `GET` call for a file and ONLY a file, not a directory listing, is allowed without authorization.
 All other requests need authorization as if they were not public.
 Requesting a file